szegedai/Robust-Segmentation-Evaluation/README.md

 *Levente Halmosi*, *Bálint Mohos*, *Márk Jelasity*\
 ECCV 2024\

+![Result of PAdam-Cos attack on an example PASCAL-VOC image for various PSPNet models and SEA-AT-Small.
+Top row: perturbed images; bottom row: predicted mask on the perturbed image.](illustrations/ships.jpg "A cute cat")

 Robust-Segmentation-Evaluation introduces a reliable framework for evaluating the adversarial robustness of segmentation models by leveraging a set of diverse attacks:

 1. **Clean:** Evaluation without any adversarial perturbation.